marbl/canu/documentation/source/faq.rst

     For low coverage:

-     - For less than 30X coverage, increase the alllowed difference in overlaps from 4.5% to 7.5% (or more) with ``correctedErrorRate=0.075``, to adjust for inferior read correction.
+     - For less than 30X coverage, increase the alllowed difference in overlaps by a couple of percent (from 4.5% to 6.5% (or more) with ``correctedErrorRate=0.075`` for PacBio and from 14.4% to 16% (or more) with ``correctedErrorRate=0.16`` for Nanopore), to adjust for inferior read correction.
 Canu will automatically reduce ``corMinCoverage`` to zero to correct as many reads as possible.

     For high coverage:

-     - For more than 60X coverage, decrease the allowed difference in overlaps from 4.5% to 4.0% with ``correctedErrorRate=0.040``, so that only the better corrected reads are used.
+     - For more than 60X coverage, decrease the allowed difference in overlaps (from 4.5% to 4.0% with ``correctedErrorRate=0.040`` for PacBio, from 14.4% to 12% with ``correctedErrorRate=0.12`` for Nanopore), so that only the better corrected reads are used.
 This is primarily an optimization for speed and generally does not change assembly continuity.